mvolkmann/blog/src/zig.md

 To build and run the app, enter `zig build run`.

-To build and run tests, enter `zig build test`.
+To build and run all the tests, enter `zig build test`.
+This runs all tests found in `main.zig` and all `.zig` files that are directly or indirectly imported from `main.zig`.
+Tests in unused `.zig` files are not run.

 The object files produced by the compiler are stored in the `zig-cache` directory.